Last Updated November 5, 2024

 The most common Vitamix shopper’s question is some variant of, “I want to make smoothies, soups, and frozen desserts.
 Which Vitamix blender is best for me?”
-The answer is that all Vitamix machines work great for those tasks; which one is best depends on whether you want to pay for extra features.
+The answer is that all Vitamix machines work great for those tasks; which one is best depends on the volumes you want to blend and whether you want to pay for extra features.

 If you don’t want to go through the nitty-gritty, here are my quick Vitamix recommendations: